Free Printable Sign Language Words & Letter Activities

 My son used some of these resources when he was in our high school and has been able to use many of the signs he learned as he worked as a cashier at our local grocery store.

-Benefits of Learning Sign Language
+What are the Benefits of Learning Sign Language?

 Learning sign language is not only a benefit to students.
 Imagine the gift they can give those who rely on ASL for communication.
 Can you begin to think what life would be like if you were surrounded, every day, by people who could not communicate well with you?
 How would it make you feel?
 How frustrating would it be?